Skip to content

 • Powder Ridge Ski Club

 Join our new Powder Ridge Ski club!
 Specify if you want transportation only, lesson, equipment rental (ski or snowboard) and lift ticket.
 Adult chaperones are needed and will receive free skiing (call Community Ed).
 All participants must ride the bus to and from Powder Ridge.
 Registration deadline is Monday, December 1 at Noon.
 Helmet fee is $12 extra, If min of 25 not met, club will be canceled.
 If providing your own equipment, it must have metal bottoms and retaining straps.
 Students must bring their own money to purchase grill and snack items at Powder Ridge.
 Not responsible for lost or stolen items.
 Ski club is dependent on Securing chaperones.
 Select your price: $225 (includes lift ticket, rental of equipment, and transportation) $170 (includes transportation and lift ticket; bring your own equipment) $80 (includes transportation; you have your own lift ticket and own equipment) *Transportation cost is not refundable Do you want us to charge $13 extra for a helmet for all 4 ski club dates?
 You must complete the Electronic Waiver when signing up for this course: https://powderridge.aluvii.com/Employee/Waiver/SignWaiverV2?waiverId=16 and parents must be available for pick up from Powder Ridge if their child is injured. *No Refunds will be given if they can't participate in a Make-up date due to weather.
 The 4th date is an extra bonus date included at time of booking!
+The one-time Ski Trip on Jan 23 is not part of the Ski Club; if you want to enroll in that, you will need to still pay the transportation and lift ticket cost.

 • Youth: Park Play Day Camp